 A person seeking to reuse graywater must first obtain a permit from DEQ.
 Three different permits for graywater reuse and disposal systems are available.

-A Tier 1 general permit is available for single-family residences and duplexes with four bedrooms or fewer that generate less than 300 gallons per day of Type 1 graywater and use it solely for subsurface irrigation of landscape plants or compost.
+A Tier 1 general permit is available for single-family residences and duplexes with up to four bedrooms that is connected to a sanitary system and generate less than 300 gallons per day of Type 1 graywater that is used solely for subsurface irrigation of landscape plants or compost.
 A person requesting coverage under the 2401 general permit must:

 If the permit application and fees are complete, DEQ will notify the permit applicant by email or postal mail that coverage under the permit has been granted.

 A guide to reusing graywater in the landscape is available for Oregon homeowners eligible for coverage under the 2401 general permit.

 A Tier 2 general permit is available for any structure that generates less than 1,200 gallons of Type 1 or Type 2 graywater per day and is connected to a sanitary system.
 A person requesting coverage under the 2402 general permit must submit to DEQ for review a complete permit application, including:

 - A new permit application

 - Permit fees: $584 ($534 new-application fee and $50 annual fee as required in Table 70G)

 - An operations and maintenance manual